m4pol/fatebot/README.md

 	#So...
 That's mean you don't need to add a case of your ip range.

-(3) Then go to The "SSH_Conn" function, And add your ip constant to The slice name "NetList".
+(3) Then go to The "SSH_Conn" function and add your ip constant to The slice name "NetList".

 		netList := []string{
 			ip1, ip2, ip3, ip4, ip5, ip6, ip7, ip8,